 Fiorinal Side Effects

-Note: This document contains side effect information about aspirin / butalbital / caffeine.
-Some of the dosage forms listed on this page may not apply to the brand name Fiorinal.
+Note: This page contains information about the side effects of aspirin / butalbital / caffeine.
+Some of the dosage forms included on this document may not apply to the brand name Fiorinal.

 For the Consumer